volcano-sh/kubegene-website/content/docs/about/contributing.md

 idea/design before time is spent coding it.
 However, sometimes seeing the exact code change can help focus discussions, so the choice is up to you.

-## Setting up to contribute to Kubegene
+## Setting up to contribute to KubeGene

-Check out this [README](https://github.com/kubegene/kubegene/blob/master/README.md) to learn about the Kubegene source base and setting up your development environment.
+Check out this [README](https://github.com/kubegene/kubegene/blob/master/README.md) to learn about the KubeGene source base and setting up your development environment.

 ## Pull requests